Citation, DOI, disclosures and article data

 The status of cases is indicated with a colored dot (see below).

 Possible (red dot)

-- if you want to publish it anyway, you need to include a discussion on why you favour a particular diagnosis
+if you want to publish it anyway, you need to include a discussion on why you favor a particular diagnosis

 Probable (orange dot)

 the preferred diagnosis is far more likely (>90%) than any alternative, but the diagnosis has not been established